Thodari: Reception

 The film received mixed reviews from critics and audience.

 Box office

 The film collected ₹15 crore to ₹17 crore in Tamil Nadu in five days and ₹1.7 crore in Chennai in first weekend.
 The film collected ₹17.2 lakh in United States, ₹3.32 lakh in UK and ₹46.87 lakh in Malaysia.

 Soundtrack

 The soundtrack of the film is composed by D. Imman.
-The last time he scored music for a film starring Dhanush was in 2006 for Thiruvilaiyaadal Aarambam and this is the sixth time Prabhu Solomon is collaborating with Imman.
+The last time he scored music for a film starring Dhanush was in 2006 for Thiruvilaiyaadal Aarambam, and this is the fifth time Prabhu Solomon is collaborating with Imman.

+Trivia

+Here are some trivia points about the film Thodari: